 According to the World Health Organization, blindness of the cornea is the 4th leading cause of blindness globally (5.1%), and is one of the major causes of visual deficiency after cataract, glaucoma, and age-related macular degeneration.

-Trachoma is one of the main causes of corneal scarring and is responsible for nearly 4.9 million blind.
-Ocular trauma and ulcerations are also significant causes of corneal blindness – causing 1.5 to 2.0 million new cases every year.
+Trachoma is one of the main causes of corneal scarring and is responsible for blindness or visual impairment in nearly 2.0 million individuals.
+Ocular trauma and ulcerations are also cause 1.5 to 2.0 million new cases every year.
 Onchocerciasis and leprosy are still significant causes of blindness, affecting approximately 250,000 individuals each.
 Traditional eye medicines have also been implicated as a major risk factor in the current epidemic of corneal ulceration and thus corneal blindness in developing countries.

 Additionally, each year more than 350,000 children are born with or develop infections at a young age which cause corneal blindness.
 Read more on childhood blindness.

 - Vitamin A deficiency

 - The aftereffects of bacterial, fungal, or viral infections

 - Traditional medicine or home remedies, which often harm the eye rather than relieve pain or improve eyesight

 Reduce or eliminate exposure to harsh conditions.
 Wearing hats, sunglasses, and using eye drops to prevent dry eyes can also help.

 The only curative treatment available is a cornea graft or transplant, but both are difficult to perform because access to eye banks that provide viable eye tissue are not as readily available in the developing countries.
 Even in developed nations access to the needed surgery is limited.